How it Works

 We will use the documents you supply to verify that you meet the income and debt limits of the program.

-The Family Selection Committee will schedule a home visit with qualified applicants and interview the families to further determine the applicants’ level of need.
-After all home visits have been completed, the Committee makes a recommendation to the Board of Directors, who then make the final decision for partner family selection.
+Once we receive your loan pre-approval, the Homeowner Selection Committee will schedule a home visit with qualified applicants and interview the families to further determine the applicants’ level of need.
+After all home visits have been completed, the Committee makes a recommendation to the Board of Directors, who then make the final decision.

 Ideally, you will complete sweat equity hours by helping build your new home.
 You'll learn valuable skills to help maintain your home after the purchase.
 Alternative methods for completing sweat equity are available for those physically unable to help with construction.

-Once the home has been completed and a certificate of occupancy has been granted by the City of Lincoln City, partner families will sign loan documents and mortgage agreements.
+Once the home has been completed and a certificate of occupancy has been granted, partner families will sign loan documents and mortgage agreements.

 Equal Housing Opportunity